How much technology?

-If you’ve found that your CV is pretty good already and you’re only interested in making minimal changes, then you might consider adding one or two elements such as a link to a blog, or a photograph.
+If you’ve found that your CV is actually pretty good already and you’re only interested in making minimal changes, then you might consider adding one or two elements such as a link to a blog, or a photograph, for example.

-The best way to decide on what to add is to consider the job for which you’re applying.
+The best way to decide on this is to consider the job for which you’re applying.
 The process is all about calculated risk-taking; you have to stand out from the crowd, but for the right reasons.
 For some of the professions, medicine, law, accountancy, for example, it might be best not to take too many risks.